BLOG

 Example of Seller Financing

-Here is a basic example of how Seller Financing can be mutually beneficial financially for both the The purchaser of the taxpayer's relinquished property.
-Buyer and the Seller of the real estate transaction.
+Here is a basic example of how Seller Financing can be mutually beneficial financially for both the Buyer and the Seller of the real estate transaction.

 Typical savings account interest rate - 0.5%